holyjak/clj-scotsgame/README.md

 Scotsgame: A little game for a workshop on Gamification.

+## About

+An interactive webapp/game for mobile devices.
+The first one who access the webapp becomes "gamemaster" and controls transitions between stages of the game and thus what is shown on a projector (showing content of `/projector`) and what other participants can see.
+The main stages of the "game" are:

+1. Team registration - create and register a team and its gamification idea
+2. Voting - vote for the team/idea you like most
+3. Show results of voting

+It uses websockets/long-polling to update the projector when the stage changes.

 ## Prerequisites

 You will need [Leiningen][1] 2 or above and [Heroku toolbelt][2] installed.